Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 People arriving in Kaş by air will land at either Dalaman Airport to the west or Antalya Airport to the east.

-Journey time from Dalaman Airport is around 2 hrs 20 mins whilst the journey from Antalya Airport is around 3 hrs 15 mins.
+Journey time from Dalaman Airport is around 2 hours 20 minutes, while the journey from Antalya Airport is around 3 hours 15 minutes.

 Intercity buses also operate services to and from Kaş otogar (bus station).